2025 Program Information

 • Your inspection will take up to 30 minutes.

-• The inspector will request access to the dwelling to verify design flow and determine which plumbing fixture(s) to use for your flow test.
+• The inspector will request voluntary access to the dwelling to verify design flow and determine which plumbing fixture(s) to use for your flow test.
 The inspector will also require access to any accessory structures on site.

 • A flow test from the dwelling, through the tank will be completed.